marinesciencedude/PapersPleaseModdingDoc/docs/txt-csv/Travelers.md

 * @ *Leave*: Forces the entrant to leave the booth (always to the left, back to Kolechia's side of the border).
 * @ *Detain*: Enables detainment of an entrant (with the corresponding 'Detain' cue).
 * @ News *Headline \ Subtitle*: Sets a headline for the following day's newspaper.
-* > Intro-Before: Actions and/or dialogue to take place before any intro dialogue (used only for the 'EZIC' entrant and an unused 'Pevert-1').
+* `> Intro-Before`: Actions and/or dialogue to take place before any intro dialogue (used only for the 'EZIC' entrant and an unused 'Pevert-1').
-* > Intro-After: Actions and/or dialogue to take place after any intro dialogue (used for the 'BROTHEL2' entrant (the one who sets the Ludum Dari plotline into motion) and an unused 'Pevert-1').
+* `> Intro-After`: Actions and/or dialogue to take place after any intro dialogue (used for the 'BROTHEL2' entrant (the one who sets the Ludum Dari plotline into motion) and an unused 'Pevert-1').
-* > Intro-Replace: Dialogue used when the entrant steps into the booth.
+* `> Intro-Replace`: Dialogue used when the entrant steps into the booth.
-* > ShutterClose: Actions to take palce if the shutters are closed (only used for the the 'MRPERSISTENT0' entrant, the first Jorji Costava appearance).
+* `> ShutterClose`: Actions to take palce if the shutters are closed (only used for the the 'MRPERSISTENT0' entrant, the first Jorji Costava appearance).
-* > Give-BrothelHelp/Give-EzicIntro: Actions and/or dialogue to take place as a result of giving the the 'BrothelHelp' or 'EzicIntro' items to this entrant
+* `> Give-BrothelHelp/Give-EzicIntro`: Actions and/or dialogue to take place as a result of giving the the 'BrothelHelp' or 'EzicIntro' items to this entrant
-* > Interrogate-Replace: Dialogue used when the entrant is interrogated.
+* `> Interrogate-Replace`: Dialogue used when the entrant is interrogated.
-* > Detain-Replace: Dialogue used when the entrant is detained.
+* `> Detain-Replace`: Dialogue used when the entrant is detained.
-* > Detain-After: Dialogue used just before a detained entrant exits the booth (only used for the 'KILLERATHELETE' entrant, i.e. Vince Lestrade).
+* `> Detain-After`: Dialogue used just before a detained entrant exits the booth (only used for the 'KILLERATHELETE' entrant, i.e. Vince Lestrade).
-* > Approved: Dialogue used for an approved entrant.
+* `> Approved`: Dialogue used for an approved entrant.
-* > Denied: Dialogue used for a denied entrant.
+* `> Denied`: Dialogue used for a denied entrant.
-* > Leave: Actions and/or dialogue used for an exiting entrant, regardless of approval/denial status.
+* `> Leave`: Actions and/or dialogue used for an exiting entrant, regardless of approval/denial status.

 ### Game Logic